openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/paths/userusername/UserusernameDelete.md

 | [RootServerInfo.@Nullable ServerIndex](../../RootServerInfo.md#serverindex) | serverIndex<br>optional.
 Note: this will override the value in apiConfiguration |
 | @Nullable Duration | timeout<br>optional.
 Note: this will override the value in apiConfiguration |

-## UserusernameDeleteNullableRequest
+## DeleteNullableRequest
-public static class UserusernameDeleteNullableRequest<br>
+public static class DeleteNullableRequest<br>

 a class that stores the initial request inputs